 Yeah, this car doesn’t get driven very far.
 I do drive it a lot, but most trips are quick drives around town and it’s rare that I drive this thing long distances.

 I’m not sure how long I’m going to own this car, but with only 35,000 miles on it, I’m in no rush to retire it and get into something else.
+I mean, I could get something even cheaper than this.
+But if you read my pros and cons of the Nissan Versa, you’ll understand why it’s a sacrifice I’m not willing to make.

 Despite it’s massive lack of soul, it’s the best daily driver I’ve ever had – and to be honest there isn’t anything else on the market in this segment right now that is persuading me to switch things up.
 Of course a newer car (with all the latest technology) would be fun, but I keep reminding myself that I don’t need a daily driver to be outrageously fun and exciting.
 That’s what I have a second car for.